-Keep Your Sunglasses on To Protect Your Eyes
+Keep Your Sunglasses on in the Autumn To Protect Your Eyes

 As the temperature drops and the summer sun appears lower with cloudy grey skies, our eyes are still at risk of damage from harmful UV rays.
 Sunglasses are necessary for all seasons.

-With autumn breezes may come itchy, irritated and watery eyes, which may exacerbate conditions like dry eye.
+With autumn breezes may come itchy, irritated and watery eyes.
+That may exacerbate conditions like dry eye.
 It is important to keep your eyes moist and healthy throughout this season.
 As the weather becomes colder, the air is dryer.
 It is recommended to pick up some over the counter eye drops to relieve your eyes.
-You may also consider applying a warm compress to your eyelids.
+Therefore, you may also consider applying a warm compress to your eyelids.

 Protect Your Eyes Against Irritants and Allergens